scieloorg/scielo_publishing_schema/docs/source/tagset.rst

                 <person-group person-group-type="author">
                     <collab>World Health Organization (WHO)</collab>
                 </person-group>
-                <source xml:lang="en">Ultrasound in schistosomiasis.
+                <source>Ultrasound in schistosomiasis.
 A pratical guide to the standardized use of ultrasonography for the assessment of schistosomiasis-related morbidity</source>
                 <comment>Second International Workshop</comment>
                 <day>22</day>
                 <month>October</month>